ballerina-platform/module-ballerina-jballerina.java.arrays/jballerina.java.arrays-ballerina/Package.md

 The Java arrays library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io/"> Ballerina
 </a> language.

-This package provides a set of APIs to do Java array manipulations such as create new Java array instances, get elements from arrays, set elements.
+This package provides a set of APIs to do Java array manipulations such as create new Java array instances, get elements from arrays, set elements etc.

 ### Report Issues

-To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).
+To report bugs, request new features, start new discussions, view project boards, etc., go to the [Ballerina Standard Library parent repository](https://github.com/ballerina-platform/ballerina-standard-library).

 ## Useful Links